Global Innovation Fund: History

-GIF was launched as an independent nonprofit in 2014 with a $200 million commitment from the UK's Department for International Development, the U.S. Agency for International Development, Australia's Department of Foreign Affairs and Trade, the Swedish International Development Agency, as well as The Omidyar Network.
+GIF was launched as an independent nonprofit in 2014 at the United Nations General Assembly (UNGA) meetings with a $200 million commitment from the UK's Department for International Development, the U.S. Agency for International Development, Australia's Department of Foreign Affairs and Trade, the Swedish International Development Agency, as well as The Omidyar Network.

 GIF was founded "with the goal of creating an entity separate from government bureaucracy that could look at what different financing models can do for development".
 Its founding aim was to "pool capital to spur creative, pioneering interventions to tackle global development challenges".
 Alix Peterson Zwane was named as GIF's first CEO in 2015.

 Former UK Prime Minister David Cameron announced the launch of GIF following the revision of the UK's foreign aid agenda, which pledged to uphold the UK government's commitment to spend 0.7% of Gross National Income (GNI) on Official Development Assistance and “a step-change in the effectiveness of the UK’s approach to aid”.

 In 2024, GIF launched a "spinoff" subsidiary, GIF Growth, designed to help early growth-stage companies across the developing world to scale.